mdireskeneli/go-ssh-check/README.md

 There are two files to be used in this application.

 **sshcheck.go: configurer, job-starter**
-- initializes the postgre database
+- initializes the postgres database
 - parses config.json file and loads the data to the database.
 - tracks the current status of the tasks
 - writes a json file when the task finishes

 **sshcheck_worker.go:**
-- process the the tasks given in json-config file.
+- process the the tasks given in the json-config file.
-- multiple instances are allowed
+- allows multiple instances

 Both applications require a central postgre-sql database for communication and task-handling.

-**Some implementation details**
-The worker application can be run as multiple instances on different machines.
-Its main task is to process the input data on tasks-table and to write the results on the result-table in the postgres-database.
-The workers await the new task-set, when they are started.
-When the tasks are ready to be taken, they are marked in the tasks-table as status:OPEN.
-If a row is currently being processed by a worker app, then it is marked with status:LOCKED.

-If a row cannot be processed by a certain worker app (ie. when the app fails or crushes, or when the connection cannot be established) then this row will return to the status:OPEN and thus will be available to other workers after a given time (default: 1min).

 The application might require some individual tuning: